Candu34/SportNavigator_/README.md

 **Note: This README.md file is a work in progress and may be subject to changes.**

-SportNavigator_ is a web application designed to help sports enthusiasts navigate and discover sports courts, teammates, and events.
+SportNavigator_ is a mobile application designed to help sports enthusiasts navigate and discover sports courts, teammates, and events.
 It provides an intuitive interface to explore various sports categories, view detailed information about events, and keep track of favorite places to play.

 ## Table of Contents
 - [Features](#features)